cesquivias/cesquivias.github.io/_src/posts/2014-10-09-writing-a-language-in-truffle-part-1.md

     }
 }
 ```

-I call `unread` to push the read character back onto the stream so it token can be completely read by the called method.
-I always push it back on to be consistent.
-Nodes like lists and booleans don't technically need it.
-If you look at the [list](https://github.com/cesquivias/truffler/blob/master/simple/src/truffler/simple/Reader.java#L76) and [boolean](https://github.com/cesquivias/truffler/blob/master/simple/src/truffler/simple/Reader.java#L114) implementations you can see the only thing we do is assert the first character is what we expected.

 If you look closely at our implementation of SimpleTrufflerMain you'll see that we call `Reader.read` and it returns a TrufflerListNode.
 Our `read` method can read multiple nodes at once and return them all.
 The `read` method: